Let's talk Chihuahuas

 Far from being a hulking security dog, Chihuahuas can be just as protective of their flock.
 They tend to be reserved with strangers, but this wariness falls away once a new relationship is formed.

-Facts about Smooth-Coat Chihuahuas
+Two facts about Chihuahuas

 1. Treat them, don't spoil them.